microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/Packages.md

+---
+title: Packages Reference
+description: A reference for NuGet Packages
+date: 2021-8-16
+---

 # Visual Studio Extensibility Nuget Packages
 The new extensibilty model for Visual Studio depends on a set of new nuget packages to provide APIs, build tooling, code generation and analyzers.